statelyai/xstate/docs/guides/events.md

 # Events

 An event is what causes a state machine to [transition](./transitions.md) from its current [state](./states.md) to its next state.
-To learn more, see the section in our [introduction to statecharts](./introduction-to-state-machines-and-statecharts/index.md#transitions-and-events).
+To learn more, read [the events section in our introduction to statecharts](./introduction-to-state-machines-and-statecharts/index.md#transitions-and-events).

 ## API